 Clyde Hill is small city of 3,400 residents, located between Bellevue and Seattle.
 Clyde Hill's proximity to the area's international technology, engineering, and financial corporations has increased its growth dramatically in the past decade and diversified its population.
-Although the Clyde Hill neighborhood is primarily white, over half of the school's population identify as Asian, demonstrating the global nature of the region and its position on the Pacific Rim as a highly desirable place to live, work, and learn.
+In contrast to the city's demographics, over half of the school's population identify as Asian, demonstrating the growing global nature of the region and its position on the Pacific Rim as a highly desirable place to live, work, and learn.